-- In the case of an error, difficulty in navigation, search and the transaction process to facilitate IDoc process
+- In the case of an error, difficulty in navigation, search, and the transaction process to facilitate the IDoc process

 - Processing IDocs associated to transaction BD87 may be confusing and too complicated for the department, or even the business.

-- Make sure you show how many clicks that are required to the SAP transaction IDoc
+- Make sure you show how many clicks are required to the SAP transaction IDoc

-- This department in IT manages control, however, the department is responsible for content-related issues
+- This department in IT manages to control, however, the department is responsible for content-related issues